kitesi/scoped-sort/website/src/routes/(doc-style)/docs/+page.md

 Determine the sort order of the captured results.
 For example, let's say you have an CSV table of people and their info, and the third column contained their gender.
-If you wanted to sort by their gender, you could
+If you wanted to define a custom sort by gender, you could do:
-do:

 ```shell
 -o "male;female;non-binary;n/a" -F "," -k "{3}"
 ```

-NOTE: You would first have to capture the 3rd group, which is done with `-k {3}` or `-F ","`.
+NOTE: You would first have to capture the 3rd group, which is done with `-k {3}` and `-F ","`.
 Won't be included for the rest of the examples.

 It's also possible the gender values are capitalized.
 You can set